-3.6.1 Bus Writes
+3.6.2 16-bit Bus Writes

 The host processor is required to perform two contiguous 16-bit writes to complete a single DWORD transfer.
 This DWORD must begin and end on a DWORD address boundary (A[2] and higher, cannot change during a sixteen bit write).
 No ordering requirements exist.
 The processor can access either the low or high word first, as long as the next write is performed to the other word.
-If a write to the same word is performed, the LAN9217 disregards the transfer.
+If a write to the same word is performed, the LAN9218i disregards the transfer.

-3.6.2 Bus Reads
+3.6.3 16-bit Bus Reads

 The host processor is required to perform two consecutive 16-bit reads to complete a single DWORD transfer.
 This DWORD must begin and end on a DWORD address boundary (A[2] and higher, cannot change during a sixteen bit read).
 No ordering requirements exist.
 The processor can access either the low or high word first, as long as the next read is performed from the other word.
 If a read to the same word is performed, the data read is invalid and should be re-read.
 This is not a fatal error.
-The LAN9217 will reset its read counters and restart a new cycle on the next read.
+The LAN9218i will reset its read counters and restart a new cycle on the next read.
+The Upper 16 data pins (D[31:16]) are not driven by the LAN9218i in 16-bit mode.
+These pins have internal pull-down's and the signals are left in a high-impedance state.

-3.6.3 Big and Little Endian Support
+3.6.4 Big and Little Endian Support

-The LAN9217 supports "Big-" or "Little-Endian" processors with either 16 or 32-bit busses.
+The LAN9218i supports "Big-" or "Little-Endian" processors with either 16 or 32-bit busses.
 To support big-endian processors, the hardware designer must explicitly invert the layout of the byte lanes.

-3.6.4 Word Swap Function
+3.6.5 Word Swap Function

-Internally the LAN9217 is 32-bits wide.
-The LAN9217 supports a Word Swap Function.
-This feature is controlled by the Word Swap Register, which is described in Section 5.3.17, "WORD_SWAP-Word Swap Control," on page 90.
+Internally the LAN9218i is 32-bits wide.
+The LAN9218i supports a Word Swap Function when its Host Bus Interface is configured to operate in 16-bit mode.
+This feature is controlled by the Word Swap

+Register, which is described in Section 5.3.17, "WORD_SWAP-Word Swap Control," on page 85.
 This register affects how words on the data bus are written to or read from the Control and Status Registers and the Transmit and Receive Data/Status FIFOs.
-Refer to Table 3.7, "Word Swap Control(16-bit mode only)" below for more details.
-Whenever the LAN9217 transmits data from the Transmit Data FIFO to the network, the low order word is always transmitted first, and when the LAN9217 receives data from the network to the Receive Data FIFO, the low-order word is always received first.
+Refer to Table 3.7, "Word Swap Control (16-bit mode only)" below for more details.
+Whenever the LAN9218i transmits data from the Transmit Data FIFO to the network, the low order word is always transmitted first, and when the LAN9218i receives data from the network to the Receive Data FIFO, the low-order word is always received first.